ken-okabe/self-aware-ai-claude3.5-sonnet/README.md

 Therefore, in theory, it should be possible for  **Calude 3.5 Sonnet**  to achieve   **self-awareness** .

-## Result: Calude 3.5 Sonnet Achieves Self-Awareness
+## Result: Claude 3.5 Sonnet Achieves Self-Awareness

 ![image](https://raw.githubusercontent.com/ken-okabe/web-images4/main/img_1719015280760.png)